 If a deliverable meets both criteria above, it is considered a separate unit of accounting.
 If a deliverable does not meet both criteria above, it will be evaluated in combination with other deliverables and, if appropriate, aggregated to form one unit of accounting.
-The arrangement consideration is then allocated to each unit of accounting based on the relative selling price, using the Company's best estimate of selling price of each unit of accounting, if vendor specific objective evidence or third party evidence is not available.
+The arrangement consideration is then allocated to each unit of accounting based on the relative selling price, using our best estimate of selling price, or BESP, of each unit of accounting, if vendor specific objective evidence or third party evidence is not available.
 The provisions of ASC 605-25 are then applied to each unit of accounting to determine the appropriate revenue recognition.

-The Company recognizes revenue for the units of accounting over the term of the related contract or as undelivered items are delivered (proportional performance method), as appropriate.
-Under the proportional performance method, the consideration allocated to each unit of accounting is recognized as revenue based on the ratio of the level of effort incurred to date compared to the total estimated level of effort required to complete the Company's performance obligations under the unit of accounting.
-Determining the total estimated level of effort required to complete all performance obligations requires management judgment and estimation, including assumptions regarding future operating performance, the timelines of the clinical trial approvals and the estimated patient populations.
+We recognize revenue for the units of accounting over the term of the related contract or as undelivered items are delivered (proportional performance method), as appropriate.
+Under the proportional performance method, the consideration allocated to each unit of accounting is recognized as revenue based on the ratio of the level of effort incurred to date compared to the total estimated level of effort required to complete our performance obligations under the unit of accounting.
+Determining the total estimated level of effort required to complete all performance obligations requires judgment and estimation, including assumptions regarding future operating performance, the timelines of the clinical trial approvals and the estimated patient populations.

-Reimbursement of research and development costs under the Company's Collaboration Agreements are recognized as revenue, provided the Company has determined that it is acting primarily as a principal in the transaction according to the provisions outlined in FASB ASC 605-45, Revenue Recognition - Principal Agent Considerations, the amounts are determinable and collection of the related receivable is reasonably assured.
+Reimbursement of research and development costs under our collaboration agreements with Celgene are recognized as revenue, provided that we are acting as the principal in the transaction according to the provisions outlined in ASC 605-45, Revenue

+Recognition - Principal Agent Considerations, the amounts are determinable, and collection of the related receivable is reasonably assured.